csilfverskiold/restaurant-project/README.md

 The restaurants website targets curious people seeking to enjoy modern cuisine presented in a fun and simple but elegant manner in an vibrant environment.

+The live site can be found here: [Skafferiet](https://best-rest.herokuapp.com/)

 <img src="assets/images/responsive_units.png" alt="ERD planning stage">

 # Table of contents